nvidia-holoscan/holohub/tutorials/integrate_3rd_libs_into_pipeline/README.md

 ### Sample code
 The datatype of OpenCV is GpuMat which implements neither the __cuda_array_interface__ nor the standard DLPack.
 To achieve the end-to-end GPU accelerated pipeline / application, we need to implement 2 functions to convert the GpuMat to CuPy array which can be accessed directly with Holoscan Tensor and vice versa.

-Detial usage with OpenCV Operator in Holoscan application can refer this [sample application](https://github.com/nvidia-holoscan/holohub/tree/main/applications/endoscopy_depth_estimation).
+Detail usage with OpenCV Operator in Holoscan application can refer this [sample application](https://github.com/nvidia-holoscan/holohub/tree/main/applications/endoscopy_depth_estimation).

 1. Conversion from GpuMat to CuPy Array